 - Emergency Blanket: They have a number of uses.
 Although they’re supposed to be for warmth, you can also use them to construct a rapid shelter to prevent severe sunburn in the islands.

 - Sawyer Filter: They’re a little bit slow, but it’s a versatile system.
-In Laos, I used it with the included straw to drink river water.
-They filter down to .1 micron absolute, about the best you can get in a filter that size, but still won’t stop viruses — hence the treatment tablets.
+While trekking in a National Protected Area in Laos, I used it with the included straw to drink river water after our supply had run out.
+They filter down to .1 micron absolute, about the best you can get in a filter that size and weight.
+But that still won’t stop viruses — hence the other treatment options.

 - 550 Cord: I carry a braid of Army 550 cord plus some leather lashings for various purposes.
 Who knows, maybe I can bite on it when getting stitched up by indigenous folks.

-- Plastic Tube: When several shipwreck survivors who washed ashore in Indonesia were asked what they most wish they had, many answered a drinking straw.
-This is because rainwater gets caught in small crevices in tree stumps and volcanic rocks; a straw helps you to reach it easier.
+- Plastic Tube: When several shipwreck survivors who washed ashore in Indonesia were asked what survival object they wish they had most, many answered a drinking straw!
+This is because rainwater gets caught in small crevices in tree stumps and volcanic rocks; a tube helps you to reach it easier.

-- Survival Knife: I love my Gerber survival knife.
-It’s lightweight, not over the top, has one-piece construction, and can easily be lashed onto a pole for spearfishing.
+- Survival Knife: I love my Gerber knife.
+It’s lightweight, simple, has one-piece construction, and can easily be lashed onto a pole for spearfishing.
 I re-wrapped the 550 cord so that there is a lanyard for diving.

 - Boatswain Whistle: Yes, it’s that old whistle they used to blow on a ship to muster everyone.
 I picked this up at a surplus store and it is the loudest whistle I’ve ever found.
 Plus, it works when wet.

-- Chemical Light: Civilians call them “glow sticks.”
-This is an Army one and is good for 12 hours of emergency light.
+- Chem Light: Civilians call them “glow sticks.”
+This is the one we used in the Army; it’s good for 12 hours of emergency light.

 - Duct Tape: No explanation necessary.
-But break a pencil and wrap some around it to cut down on weight.
+Break a pencil and wrap some around it (or wrap it around your lighter).